AndersonMamede/cordova-universal-links-plugin-fix/README.md

+# THIS IS A FORK...
+...of an unmaintained cordova plugin with unmerged pull request to fix an issue in AndroidManifest.xml path https://github.com/nordnet/cordova-universal-links-plugin/pull/135

 # Cordova Universal Links Plugin
 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)